akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/messagesending.md

 ### The ActiveMQ Sender
 On the top of the JAVA file I import the Sender class.
 So let's see what that is.

 ActiveMQ receives, stores and transports messages using various protocols, but that is a different tutorial.
-The important thing here is that are two different concepts:
+The important thing here is that there are two different messaging concepts:

 #### The Queue
 When you send a message to an ActiveMQ Queue, then it is directed to a message consumer that listens to that Queue (one-to-one)